 - Included 18 threads and an automatic and adjustable feed

 - Accessible and large on and off switch, includes emergency shutdown feature for increased safety

 A majority of lathe manufacturers provide additional accessories when you buy one of their models, which is great for users, don’t you think?

-BestEquip are no different with their inclusions – and they also some very handy items that’ll prove as worthy additions to your workshop, especially if you’re running low on supplies.
+BestEquip is no different with their inclusions – and they also have some very handy items that’ll prove as worthy additions to your workshop, especially if you’re running low on supplies.

 - 1 x BestEquip mini metal lathe

 - 1 x MS2 # Fix the top

 - 1 x Protection mask

 - 1 x Oil Can

 - 1 x Nylon gears